webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

 ### Editor Plugin

-Let's add the new page element in the editor and define how it will be rendered onto the page.
+Let's add the new page element in the editor.
 First, we will use the [`pb-editor-page-element`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element) plugin type.